LPBeaulieu/Braille-Sudoku-Brailloku/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 The following instructions will be provided in great detail, as they are intended for a broad audience and will allow to run a copy of <b>Brailloku</b> on a local computer.
-Here is a link to an instructional video explaining the steps described below: https://www.youtube.com/watch?v=OWcyUnALXHM.
+Here is a link to an instructional video explaining the steps described below: **The link will be added once the Youtube video is uploaded**.

 The steps below are given for Linux operating system (OS) environments, as I work with Linux on my computer, but the code should run fine on other operating systems (windows, macOS) as well.
 Please send me an e-mail to the address below should you encounter any issues and I will try to further improve my code.